A Generic Graph Sparsification Framework using Deep Reinforcement Learning: Preliminaries

-where $\alpha_t\in (0,1]$ is the step size.
-Accompanying the rise of deep learning, many variations of Q-learning have been developed, among which Deep Q-Network (DQN)~\citep{mnih2015human} has gained popularity due to its success in playing Atari games.
-There exist several major improvements of DQN, including Double DQN~\citep{van2016deep}, Prioritized Replay~\citep{schaul2015prioritized}, and Dueling DQN~\citep{wang2016dueling}.
-In this work, we choose Double DQN and Prioritized Replay as components of SparRL since they significantly improve the vanilla DQN over small code changes.
+, where $\alpha_t\in (0,1]$ is the step size.
+Accompanying the rise of deep learning, many variations of Q-learning have been developed, among which Deep Q-Network (DQN)~\cite{mnih2015human} has gained popularity due to its success in playing Atari games.
+There exist several major improvements of DQN, including Double DQN~\cite{van2016deep}, Prioritized Replay~\cite{schaul2015prioritized}, and Dueling DQN~\cite{wang2016dueling}.
+In this work, we choose Double DQN and Prioritized Replay as a component of SparRL since it has significant improvement over DQN with small code changes.